-Although many Alpharetta residents have a particular image in mind when they think of judges in court, an administrative law judge often do not resemble the appearance established by popular culture.
+Although many Alpharetta residents have a particular image in mind when they think of judges in court, an administrative law judge often does not resemble the appearance established by popular culture.
 In fact, an administrative law judge in a Social Security disability hearing may appear only as an image on a video screen.

-The role of the Alpharetta administrative law judge (ALJ) in a Social Security disability appeal also differs from the role of a courtroom judge in some respects.
+The role of an Alpharetta administrative law judge (ALJ) in a Social Security disability appeal also differs from the role of a courtroom judge in some respects.
 In other ways, however, an ALJ functions just as judges do in more formal proceedings.
-For applicants seeking Social Security disability benefits, the ALJ often plays a critical role in determining whether benefits should be awarded during an SSDI Hearing.
+For applicants seeking Social Security disability benefits, the ALJ often plays a critical role in determining whether benefits should be awarded during an SSDI hearing.

 Unlike many judges who are elected by the residents of their voting district, ALJs are appointed by the federal government to hear cases involving administrative agencies such as the Social Security Administration (SSA).
 Administrative law judges who work with the SSA usually review evidence and issue decisions regarding cases that have been appealed after reconsideration by agency staff.

-The ALJ presides over hearings and may approve or deny a claim for benefits.
+The ALJ presides over hearings and may approve or deny a claim for SSDI.
 Disability hearings are usually conducted via the SSA’s Office of Hearings Operations.
 Due to an increase in the number of disability hearings, though, a backlog of cases has developed.

 To speed up the hearing process, the SSA is encouraging many applicants to have their hearings conducted by video.
 In these hearings, the ALJ may be in an office close by or far away, managing proceedings remotely via a video teleconferencing process.